erjosito/whoami/README.md

 * `/ip`: returns information about the IP configuration of the container, such as private IP address, egress public IP address, default gateway, DNS servers, etc
 * `/dns`: returns the IP address resolved from the FQDN supplied in the parameter `fqdn`
 * `/printenv`: returns the environment variables for the container
+* `/curl`: returns the output of a curl request, you can specify the argument with the parameter `url`
+* `/mysql`: queries a MySQL database.
+It uses the same environment variables as the SQL Server endpoints, and you can override them with query parameters

 Environment variables can be also injected via files in the `/secrets` directory: